- Life & Culture

 Location: Aomori, Nishitsugaru District

-If you’re looking for amazing fresh powder runs in between the trees, not many resorts can compare to Aomori Spring.
+If you’re looking for amazing fresh powder runs in between the trees, Aomori Spring Resort is the place to visit.
 The snow is deep, and the runs are pretty steep.
 There are lots of tree lines to be had straight off the lifts or with short and long hikes.

 The resort isn’t very crowded either.
 Meaning, you’re pretty much guaranteed to find and ride fresh lines.
 The area is beautiful, and you can book accommodation at the ski-in-ski-out Rockwood hotel if you’re staying in the area for a few nights.